12 Common Habits That Make Your Anxiety Worse

 Consider exploring strategies and techniques from books like Eat That Frog to help you manage this habit.

-It’s also crucial to understand that anxiety is a normal and natural reaction to stress.
+It’s also important to understand that anxiety is a normal and natural reaction to stress.
 Feeling worried doesn’t always indicate that there’s something wrong with us.

-We can learn to tolerate uncomfortable feelings and take action despite them by practicing self-compassion and accepting our anxiety.
+We can learn to tolerate uncomfortable feelings and take action despite them when we practice self-compassion and accept our anxiety.

 We can reduce feelings of overload and make consistent progress toward our goals by focusing on the most important and urgent tasks first.